 Unidex 1 can operate in one of two modes: the Computer Interface mode (chapter 5), or the optional Hand Held Terminal mode (chapter 4).
-(A third non-user operating mode utilizes an optional RS-232 Thumbwheel Programmer, see chapter 4.)
+(A third operating mode utilizes an optional RS-232 Thumbwheel Programmer (TP), or Thumbwheel Indexer (TI) option-see chapter 4.)
 Both are activated in a similar fashion, which is described below.
 This description is for a single unit.
 Activating more than one Unidex 1 (daisy-chain mode) is described in the following section.
 All Unidex 1s must be in the inactive state before an activation command is given.
 If there are any active units, a deactivation command should be sent first (see section 2-3).

-MODE

-ACTIVATION COMMAND

-Computer Interface
+Mode

+Activation Command

-nn < CR >
+Computer Interface >> nn < CR >

-Hand Held Terminal

-nn < ENTER >
+Hand Held Terminal ## nn < ENTER >

+TP Thumbwheel Control <<<

-Thumbwheel Control
+TI Thumbwheel Control @

-<< < CR>
+NOTE: TP and TI Controllers generate these codes automatically.
+See chapter 4 for details.

-("nn" denotes device address number)
+NOTE: "nn" denotes the device address number.